 A $100 late fee will be assessed monthly if the account or payment is delinquent.

-Refund Policy for Professional and Graduate Studies Students
+Refund Policy for the Center for Adult Studies Students

 - Prior to the date of the first class, students will receive a full refund of tuition charges.

 - For seven days, beginning the date of the first class, students will receive a 75% refund of tuition charges and no notation will appear on their transcript.

 - For seven days, beginning the eighth day following the first class, students will receive a 50% refund of tuition charges and a grade of ‘W’ will appear on their transcript.

 - Prior to the opening of the online class, students will receive a full refund of tuition charges.

 - From the date of the first class through the first week, students will receive a 75% refund of tuition charges and no notation will appear on their transcript.

 - After the first week of the class and before the second week of class ends, students will receive a 50% refund of tuition charges and a grade of ‘W’ will appear on their transcript.

 Study Abroad trip fees have a separate refund policy; please see the Student Handbook